ahmadesh/Udacity-CarND-Term1-Traffic-Sign-Classifier/writeup_template.md

 | Fully connected		| Input: 84, Output: Output = 43        		|
 | Softmax				|         										|

+The code for building the model is located in the 16-17th cell of the Ipython notebook.

 #### 3. Describe how you trained your model.
 The discussion can include the type of optimizer, the batch size, number of epochs and any hyperparameters such as learning rate.

 To train the model, I used an AdamOptimizer with traning rate of 0.0009.
 I used 30 epochs with batch size of 128.
 The other hyperparameter is the minimum number of training examples per class for data augmentation that as mentioned before I ended up with 800.

+The code for training the model is located in the 18-20th cell of the Ipython notebook.

 #### 4. Describe the approach taken for finding a solution and getting the validation set accuracy to be at least 0.93.
 Include in the discussion the results on the training, validation and test sets and where in the code these were calculated.
 Your approach may have been an iterative process, in which case, outline the steps you took to get to the final solution and why you chose those steps.
 Perhaps your solution involved an already well known implementation or architecture.
 In this case, discuss why you think the architecture is suitable for the current problem.